Deformation Quantization for Supermanifolds via Gelfand-Kazhdan Descent: Super-Fedosov Quantization

 \begin{ex} With notation as in Example \ref{ex-LocalSymplecticStructure}, let $a+b=r$ and $Q$ be a quadratic function on $\bb{R}^r$ with signature $(a,b)$.
 Then the Clifford algebra of the symplectic super vector space $(\bb{R}^{0\vert r},\omega_Q)$ is the enveloping algebra of the Clifford Lie algebra,

 \end{ex}

 The deformation of $\widehat{\mathcal{O}}_{2n\vert a,b}$ that we are interested in is a mixture of Weyl and Clifford algebras.
 Since we are working with formal functions, we are interested in power series rings.
-Replacing the tensor algebra with the completed tensor algebra in the definitions of the Weyl, Clifford, and enveloping algebras, we obtain notations of a completed Weyl algebra $\widehat{\mrm{Weyl}}$, a completed Clifford algebra $\widehat{\mrm{Cliff}}$, and a completed enveloping algebra $\widehat{U}$.
+Replacing the tensor algebra with the completed tensor algebra in the definitions of the Weyl, Clifford, and enveloping algebras, we obtain notations of a completed Weyl algebra $\widehat{\mrm{Weyl}}$, a completed Weyl algebra $\widehat{\mrm{Cliff}}$, and a completed enveloping algebra $\widehat{U}$.
+Since the generators of the Clifford algebra, which are odd, square to zero, completing does not change the algebra.

 \begin{lem} Let $Q$ be a quadratic function on $\bb{R}^r$ with signature $(a,b)$.
 There is an equivalence of superalgebras

 \end{lem}

 One can make further (notational) identifications,